Gaussian Multiple Access via Compute-and-Forward: Introduction

 We then study the so-called ``dirty'' Gaussian MAC with two additive interference signals which are non-causally known to two encoders in a distributed manner.
 It was shown in \cite{philosof_lattice_2011} that lattice codes are well-suited for this problem.
 We devise a coding scheme within our framework to this system which extends the previous results and gives a new achievable rate region, which could be considerably larger for general interference strength.

-Lastly we should point out that although this paper exclusively considers the Gaussian multiple access channel, the proposed coding scheme is more general and can be applied to many other Gaussian network problems.
+Lastly we should point out that although this paper only considers the multiple access channel, the proposed coding scheme is more general and can be applied to many other Gaussian network problems.

 The paper is organized as follows.
 Section \ref{sec:system} gives the problem statement and introduces the nested lattice codes used in our coding scheme.
 The important notion of computation rate tuple is also introduced.
 Section \ref{sec:MAC_2usr} gives a complete analysis of our coding scheme in the $2$-user Gaussian MAC.
 In Section \ref{sec:K_user} we extend the coding scheme to the $K$-user Gaussian MAC.
 A similar strategy is then applied to the Gaussian dirty MAC in Section \ref{sec:dirty} for the two user case.